alyt89/Milestone-Project-2-JavaScript/README.md

 There have been regular commits to github with clear remarks on each update to easily track progress of the project.

 Any external links open in a new tab and the site was tested by an impartial user for any intuitiveness, ease of use and layout/visibility issues.

+Feedback was that consecutive clicks of the same colour could be clearer to remove doubt whether 1, 2, 3 etc clicks were registered.
+The delay on flashing the user's answer was reduced as a result to mitigate this.

+Other feedback was that it would be beneficial to the user to see the list of their guesses before submitting.
+This was added as a future enhancement.

 ## Main issues discovered and resolved